Xycone/FYP/README.md

 # Introduction
-This is a backend application developed for part of my Final Year Project (FYP).
+This is a backend application developed for part of my 3 months long Final Year Project.
 The application, developed using the FastAPI web framework, provides API endpoints for transcribing audio files using OpenAI's Whisper ASR Model.

 ## Installation
 To install and run the Audio File Transcription Application, follow these steps: